 Moving to China can represent a significant challenge for even the most hardened expat.
-China is the third biggest country in the world by land mass and has the largest population at just over 1.33 billion people (23% of the world’s total population).
-Because of the large numbers of people living in the cities they are extremely busy and crowded places that are full of the hustle and bustle of day-to-day life.
+China is the third biggest country globally by landmass and has the largest population at just over 1.33 billion people (23% of the world’s total population).
+Because of the large numbers of people living in the cities, they are bustling and crowded places full of the hustle and bustle of day-to-day life.

-China is a place that is rich with culture and history, both of which centre around their ancient civilization.
-Because it is such a vast country it is a fascinating place for expats to live in and explore, and there are many places to visit, from the ruins of the Neolithic settlements through to the ancient trade routes.
+China is a place that is rich with culture and history, both of which center around its ancient civilization.
+Because it is such a vast country, it is a fascinating place for expats to live in and explore, and there are many places to visit, from the ruins of the Neolithic settlements through to the ancient trade routes.

-92% of the population in China consists of the Han people with the remaining 8% consisting of 55 other nationalities.
+92% of China’s population consists of the Han people, with the remaining 8% consisting of 55 other nationalities.

-While China has been under communist rule since 1949, it is currently undergoing social and economic development and a great deal of money is being invested into the infrastructure of the country.
-Previously stringent trade barriers are being relaxed and the whole country is becoming a better place for international relocation.
+While China has been under communist rule since 1949, it is currently undergoing social and economic development.
+A great deal of money is being invested in the country’s infrastructure.
+Previously stringent trade barriers are being relaxed, and the whole country is becoming a better place for international relocation.